 The Company has acquired equity investments for which it did not have the ability to exert significant influence over operating and financial policies of the investees.
 These investments are accounted for using the measurement alternative in accordance with the guidance on recognition and measurement.
-The carrying value of these investments as of both March 31, 2024 and December 31, 2023 was \$0.2 million, and they are included in "Investments" in the Company's unaudited Condensed Consolidated Statements of Financial Condition.
-The Company did not recognize any gains, losses, or impairments relating to investments carried under the measurement alternative for both the three months ended March 31, 2024 and 2023.
+The carrying value of these investments as of both June 30, 2024 and December 31, 2023 was \$0.2 million, and they are included in "Investments" in the Company's unaudited Condensed Consolidated Statements of Financial Condition.
+The Company did not recognize any gains, losses, or impairments relating to investments carried under the measurement alternative for both the three and six months ended June 30, 2024 and 2023.

-In addition, the Company owns membership shares, which are included in "Other assets" in the Company's unaudited Condensed Consolidated Statements of Financial Condition as of both March 31, 2024 and December 31, 2023.
+In addition, the Company owns membership shares, which are included in "Other assets" in the Company's unaudited Condensed Consolidated Statements of Financial Condition as of both June 30, 2024 and December 31, 2023.
 These equity investments are accounted for using the measurement alternative in accordance with the guidance on recognition and measurement.
 These investments, which do not have a readily determinable fair value, are initially recognized at cost and remeasured through earnings when there is an observable transaction involving the same or similar investment of the same issuer, or due to an impairment.
-The Company recorded \$36.6 million of unrealized gains and \$1.3 million of unrealized losses to reflect observable transactions for these shares during the three months ended March 31, 2024 and 2023, respectively.
+The Company recorded nil of unrealized gains and nil of unrealized losses to reflect observable transactions for these shares during the three months ended both June 30, 2023 and 2024.
+The Company recorded \$36.7 million of unrealized gains and \$1.3 million of unrealized losses to reflect observable transactions for these shares during the six months ended June 30, 2024 and 2023, respectively.
 The unrealized gains (losses) are reflected in "Other income (loss)" in the Company's unaudited Condensed Consolidated Statements of Operations.